Complete Guide to Electric Vehicle Charge Points Part One: Costs

 Our Scatalo model is the most popular residential model we currently stock.
 Compact, aesthetic and simple to use it’s the perfect home companion for keeping your EV charged.
 It even comes in two colours for that personalised touch whilst you charge.

 When connected to the Sevadis Cloud, it even allows for the creation of tariff plans, which means you can charge other public users for using your charging point.
+Find out more about Energy Tariff providers and their individual perks.

 Not only is every employee able to be given their own RFID card but the charging points themselves are designed to blend in as part of their environment, ensuring that the area continues to look tidy and professional.